 In a numerical exercise with two symmetric countries (home and foreign), we have found that there is a non-monotonic hump shaped relationship between the restrictiveness of the regulation g{hh} and the utility of home consumers.
-This relationship is depicted in Panel (a) of Figure 2.
+This relationship is depicted in Panel (a) of Figure 1.
 A small level of fixed regulatory requirement can improve welfare.
-This result holds regardless of whether the fixed regulatory requirement is expressed in the origin labor or the labor of the destination.
 The result implies that there exists a rationale for regulation which is independent from the presence of an externality on consumption (E_j) .
 In this section and the following, we only focus on the relationship between regulations and U_j^c and leave aside the externality E_j .
-We show in section 3.5, that including the externality does not affect qualitatively our conclusions.
+We show in Section 3.5, that including the externality does not affect qualitatively our conclusions.

-Tougher regulations have three key effects on U_j^c of the imposing country.
-First, there is a positive composition effect, which is welfare improving as it reallocates production from low- to high-quality firms and, thus, raises average quality.
-This is driven by the exit of low-quality firms due to the higher fixed regulatory cost.
-This frees up resources for surviving firms and for new firms that pay the fixed cost of entry.
+Let us now provide some intuition for the results of Proposition 2.
+Regulations affect the imposing country's utility through three channels.
+First, there is a positive composition effect: the exit of low-quality firms leads to a reallocation of production from these firms to the existing higher-quality firms and to some new higher-quality entrants, enhancing welfare.
 Second, there is a negative effect due to the reduction in the number of varieties available for consumption, which is welfare reducing as consumers have a love for variety.
 Third, the payment of the fixed cost diverts labor from production of units of output to regulatory activities, which causes a reduction in the imposing country's purchasing power: both per capita income and wages decline.